The Abstract Random Learning Style

 What Abstract Randoms Are Good At

 Heightened instincts and intuition make the AR gifted at reading signals that to others might be invisible.
 In addition, the AR is strongly motivated by the needs of others.
 Not just sensing them, but doing something about them.
-Innocuous questions such as “Which show do you want to watch?” or “Which game shall we play?” or “What shall we have for dinner tonight?” often throw the AR into what looks like indecision (even though the AR knows clearly what he wants) because in making the choice, the AR worries that he will be depriving his companions of what they want!
+Innocuous questions such as “Which show do you want to watch?” or “Which game shall we play?” or “What shall we have for dinner tonight?” often throw the AR into what looks like indecision (even though the AR knows clearly what they want) because in making the choice, the AR worries that they will be depriving their companions of what they want!

 Attunement and harmony are highly valued by the AR.
 Harmony with those around her are important for the AR, and this results in an unwillingness to argue unless the topic is one that is vitally important.
 The older I have gotten, the more carefully I have edited out the things that are not worth arguing over.
 Rather than having a thousand hills upon which to die, I have it narrowed down to a very few.

 For my children, for example, the two things I want more than anything are for them to be safe and to be happy.
 To me these two things encompass all else.
 They have been brought up to know what is right, how to care for others, how to make good choices.
 So if they are happy, that means they are living consistently with what they believe.
 If they are safe, this means they are free of anything that would damage them, body and soul.